Are there mistakes on your birth certificate or your baby’s birth certificate? Here’s how to change name in PSA birth certificate that will help you.

 - Medical certification authenticating the true gender of applicant

-Fee (which depends on your local civil registrar office but usually at least PHP 1200 excluding the notarize fee)
+- Fee depends on your local civil registrar office.

 III.
 For the correction of clerical error you need:

-- PSA Birth Certificate (that has the mistake that needed to be corrected)
+- PSA Birth Certificate (that has the mistake)

 - Any two valid IDs or document